p4wnsolo/p4wnsolo-joyterm/README.md

 * <a href="https://numpy.org/install/">numpy</a>
 * SPI must be enabled (I use Method 3 in <a href="https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/">this RaspberryPi-spy article</a>)

+Install Method 1:  From BeBoxGui Image
+1. Flash the BeBoXGui OLED Menu V2 image onto your SD card
+2. Boot it up and install the following:

 ##### How to Install numpy, Luma, Luma.OLED
 Tip #1:  Luma.OLED takes ~10 mins to install on RPi 0 W, while numpy takes ~20 mins.
 <br />